5G Towers in Canada: Is there a Health Concern?

 Not the First Fear of New Technology in Canada and the World

-As much as people are worried about 5G in Canada and around the world, this isn’t the first time that new technology has gotten a backlash from the public.
+As much as people are worried about 5G in Canada and around the world, this isn’t the first time a new technology has gotten a backlash from the public.
 These situations have happened time after time throughout human history.

 Just over 100 years ago, automobiles were targeted by the public.
 During that time, some people classified cars as ferocious animals terrorizing the streets.
 Even the media portrayed cars as “Terror Wagons” or “Instruments of Death.”